-Our Summer Diplomatic Academy is a unique practical training program that helps prepare undergraduate and graduate students and recent graduates for careers in international diplomacy.
-It introduces them to the fundamentals of diplomatic practice and focuses on real-life aspects of work in national and local governments, embassies and consulates, international organizations and multinational businesses.
+Our Summer Diplomatic Academy is a unique and intensive practical training program that introduces undergraduate and graduate students and recent graduates to careers in international diplomacy.
+It covers the fundamentals of diplomatic practice and focuses on real-life aspects of work in governments, embassies and consulates, international organizations and global NGOs.
 The material emphasizes a skills-based and experiential-learning approach, and is generally not offered at colleges and universities.
 The program also includes career-counseling sessions.
-Participants receive certificates from the Academy.

 The National and International Diplomacy Systems